deepbsd/deepbsd.github.io/_posts/2021-02-23-Arch_Linux_Install_Script.markdown

 to snag the master branch of that repo.

 Here's my `simplest.sh` script, which should just give you a starting place for your own script.
 This script does not install X.  You can have that as a future exercise!
+Or you can use my `install_x.sh` script if you need ideas.

 ```
  1	#!/usr/bin/env bash